Welcome to Central Washington Wildflowers

 The image of us was taken in June 2015 on a trip to the Wallowa mountains of Oregon.
 The second image is of a Grass Widow, taken in March 2013, along the Rocky Top Trail on Cowiche mountain and the Glacier Lily was taken on Bethel Ridge.

 For those wanting to know the camera details.
 Prior to 2006, I used a Fuji S602Z (3mp) and from 2006 through 2008, a Pentax *ist DL (6mp).
 Starting in 2009, a Nikon D80 (10mp) with a Sigma 50mm macro lens.
-In August 2013, I upgraded to a Nikon D5100 (16mp) and use the same Sigma macro lens.
-I also use either a Nikon 35mm or 18-135mm zoom for landscapes and 70-300mm for wildlife.
-Currently posted are NextGEN WordPress galleries starting in 2014 taken with the Nikon D5100.
-I also have an additional gallery in the Star Trails section.
+In August 2013, I upgraded to a Nikon D5100 (16mp) and use the same Sigma macro lens or the 18-55mm for wildflowers.
+I also use either a Nikon 35mm, 18-55 VRII or 18-135mm zoom for landscapes and 70-300mm for wildlife or anything way out there.
+Currently posted are some NextGEN WordPress galleries starting in 2014 taken with the Nikon D5100.
+I also have an additional gallery in the Star Trails section and have a link to my old Central Washington Wildflower gallery here and on the “Photo Galleries” page.

 I have written some tutorials on how I photograph wildflowers that may be helpful if you are just starting in this hobby.
 So follow the menu above.
 I am also an amateur astronomy and have a couple pages devoted to that.
 Hopefully you will enjoy the information and images and this will inspire you to dig out the camera and take some wildflower pictures or maybe help identify some wildflowers in pictures you have taken already, enjoy – Bruce Perrault